-Employers that sponsor group health plans should review the SBC requirement and all related guidance and should work with insurance carriers and third-party administrators to provide the SBCs, uniform glossary and any material modification notices timely.
+Employers that sponsor group health plans should review the SBC requirement and all related guidance and should work with insurance carriers and TPAs to provide the SBCs, uniform glossary, and any material modification notices timely to all plan participants, including COBRA participants and retirees, and beneficiaries.
 Employers should pay special attention to open enrollment and plan year start dates in order to satisfy the SBC distribution requirements.